-Student must complete an MGS application and comply with all requirements to be admitted to MGS.
+Students may be admitted to The Masgutova Graduate School to audit classes without seeking a degree.
+The student must complete an MGS application and comply with all requirements to be admitted to MGS.
 This includes:

-- Completion of a baccalaureate degree from an accredited institution with a cumulative GPA of 3.0 or higher. - Proof of Official College Transcripts is required.
+- Completion of a baccalaureate degree from an accredited institution with a cumulative GPA of 3.0 or higher. - Submission of Official College Transcripts required.